f5devcentral/openssl-pqc-stepbystep-lab/03_quantum_ca_intermediate.md

 ## Overview

 This module covers creating a CNSA 2.0 compliant Intermediate Certificate Authority that will be signed by the Root CA created in Module 2.
 Continue typing each command to understand the complete PKI hierarchy.
+And to develop powerful typing skills.

 ## Step 1: Create Intermediate CA Directory Structure